-Authors: Poseidonios of Apameia (Kidd, fragment 57) as cited by Athenaios of Naukratis, Sophists at Dinner 4.152-153 (link to Greek text and full translation)
+Authors: Poseidonios of Apameia (Kidd, fragment 57) as cited by Athenaios of Naukratis, Sophists at Dinner 4.152-153 (link)

 Comments: With the aim of critiquing “luxury,” Athenaios (second century CE) draws on a variety of Greek ethnographic sources regarding meals, in this case drawing on Poseidonios’ ethnographic comments on the banqueting customs of Parthian royalty.
 Athenaios’ wording suggests that Poseidonios (now lost beyond such quotations) had a significant account on Parthians.
 Parthia was located in what is now northeastern Iran.